MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ### Golden Ticket - Existing User

-After stealing the “Golden Ticket”, (“krbtgt” account explained [here via Malicious Replication](#Malicious-Replication), an attacker is able to sign tickets *as if they are the domain controller*. **Mimikatz**, the Domain SID, and the stolen "krbtgt" account are all required to accomplish this attack.
+After stealing the “Golden Ticket”, (“krbtgt” account explained [here via Malicious Replication](#Malicious-Replication), an attacker is able to sign tickets *as if they're the domain controller*. **Mimikatz**, the Domain SID, and the stolen "krbtgt" account are all required to accomplish this attack.
 Not only can we generate tickets for a user, we can generate tickets for users who don't even exist!

-1. As JeffL, run the following on VictimPC to acquire the domain SID:
+1. As JeffL, run the below command on **VictimPC** to acquire the domain SID:

    ``` cmd
    whoami /user